 The effects of interferences between chemicals include co-eluting peaks and analyte degradation due to interaction with either injector port, transfer line or column (chromatographic methods), overlapping of spectral lines causing either positive or negative signal enhancement (spectroscopic methods), etc.

 Demonstration of selectivity is accomplished by analyzing samples containing various suspected interfering materials in the presence of the analytes of interest and by using appropriate statistical techniques to establish that there are no significant differences in the test results between those samples containing interfering substances and those that are free of interfering substances.
-Laboratories should choose such potentially interfering materials based on scientific judgement with consideration of the interference that could occur.
+Laboratories should choose such potentially interfering materials based on scientific judgment with consideration of the interference that could occur.
 Paired t-test and analysis of variance (ANOVA) / Factorial analysis are statistical tools that laboratories may employ to demonstrate selectivity.
 For microbiology methods, selectivity can be demonstrated through testing target organisms for positive results and potentially interfering non-target micro-organisms for negative results.

 c) Working and Linear Ranges